 Here’s a pro tip that changes the game: apply your hydrating serum to slightly damp skin.
 The best time to do this is right after you wash your face, when your skin is still dewy.
 Why?
 Ingredients like hyaluronic acid are humectants, meaning they draw moisture from their surroundings.
 When you apply a serum to damp skin, it pulls that extra water into your skin cells, locking in hydration for a plumper, smoother look.
 Think of your skin like a sponge—it absorbs much more when it’s already a little wet.
 This simple tweak helps your serum work more efficiently, making it a crucial step for anyone with dry or dehydrated skin.

-How to Layer Serums (and What to Avoid)
+How to Layer Serums—and What Not to Mix

 If your routine includes multiple products, layering is key.
 The golden rule is to apply products from the thinnest to thickest consistency—so your lightweight serum always goes on before a heavier cream or moisturizer.
 The most important thing to avoid is “pilling,” those little balls of product that can form on your skin.
 To prevent this, give your hydrating serum a minute or two to fully absorb and dry before applying anything else on top, including makeup.
 This patience pays off, ensuring a smooth canvas and allowing each product to perform its job without interference.
 It’s especially important when following an aftercare routine for a professional treatment like Corrective Microneedling™.